 During the EA phase of a project, EMPs are developed to demonstrate that mitigation is likely to minimize effects to an acceptable level.
 Project design is typically incomplete, the contractor is not selected, and detailed construction techniques are not confirmed: there is moderate uncertainty about many project aspects.
-EA phase EMPs are often vague, referring to generic BMPs rather than more specific mitigation.
-Conversely, EA-level EMPs often make commitments that are overly prescriptive about matters not key to the EA.
-In some cases, specific mitigation is required to get
+By necessity, EA phase EMPs are often vague, referring to generic BMPs rather than more specific mitigation.
+Conversely, with best intentions, EA-level EMPs can also make commitments that are overly specific and needlessly specify timing, location, or type of mitigation.
+In some cases, specific mitigation is required to get EA approval; however, detailed commitments may also prove to be unsuitable or unnecessary following final design, yet the project is held to those specifications during construction.
+Thus, EA-level EMPs are a delicate balance between specificity and flexibility.